Iron Creek Falls

 north cascades & Mount Baker-Snoqualmie national forest

 Northern Washington is one of the rainiest and snowiest parts of the state.
-The steep terrains around Mount Baker are a particularly ripe area for waterfall hunters to explore.
-The deep snowpack of some of the peaks around here ensure year-round flow.
+The steep terrains around Mount Baker are particularly ripe for waterfall hunters to explore.
+The deep snowpack of some of the peaks around here ensures year-round flow.
 Nooksack Falls is a dynamic waterfall, particularly later in the summer as the flow splits into two.
-The viewpoint onto it is also interesting because from it, one can see the water descend nearly 100 feet into a deep canyon and continue flowing along the North Fork of the Nooksack River.
-Nearby Racehorse Falls’s smooth glide downward cascading flow makes it unique among the many waterfalls in the state.
+The viewpoint is also interesting because from it, one can see the water descend nearly 100 feet into a deep canyon and continue flowing along the North Fork of the Nooksack River.
+Nearby Racehorse Falls’ smooth, gliding, cascading flow makes it unique among the many waterfalls in the state.

 Racehorse Falls